Railway upgrades in Salford

 Rail closures

-To carry out the work, Salford Crescent station will close for several weekends between March and September 2025.
-The work will be complete in early 2026.
+To carry out the work, Salford Crescent station was closed for several weekends between March and September 2025.
+No further rail closures are required, and the work will be completed in 2026.

 Road closures